jtc27/nba-players-react/README.md

 # NBA Player Search React

 This is a search app for NBA players.
-The API comes from [https://www.balldontlie.io/](https://www.balldontlie.io/).
-It contains player and team statistics from 1979 to the current season.
+You can enter a player name and search for their statistics.
+In the picture below a search for "Curry" gives the following results.

 <img src="https://raw.githubusercontent.com/jtc27/nba-players-react/main/src/images/github-preview/a.png" height="350">

-For player profile images, a separate API was used: [https://github.com/iNaesu/nba-headshot-api](https://github.com/iNaesu/nba-headshot-api).
+For player profile images, this API was used: [https://github.com/iNaesu/nba-headshot-api](https://github.com/iNaesu/nba-headshot-api).
 In the above picture only Stephen Curry and brother Seth Curry have photos available.
 As you can see many older player images are not available on this API.
 A generic default picture is shown if the player's photo is unavailable in the headshot API.

 The headshot API was last updated for the 2017-2018 season, so some player images will not be current.
 For example Lebron James is pictured in a Cleveland Cavaliers uniform (2017), but as of now (2022) he is a member of the LA Lakers.